 It’s easy to see why Florence was the birthplace of the Renaissance—on our Intern in Florence program, you’ll discover first hand that the city inspires creativity and passion.
 This culturally rich, absolutely stunning city might just break your camera.
 Absorb it all as you head to your internship, which we’ve tailored to match your career goals and interests.
 You’ll sharpen your Italian language skills and gain valuable professional experience while working at any number of community partner businesses and institutions within Florence.
-With the CISabroad 360° Networking Toolkit, you’ll receive business cards, resume/interview coaching, a completion certificate, and more!
+With the CISabroad Career Launch Toolkit, you’ll be well prepared to make the most of your practical experience.

 - GPA Requirement